Want to know how to become a more confident person?

 Walking around with low self-confidence is like driving a car without budget auto insurance or a proper oil change.
-The heightened insecurity finds a way to slowly creep into every part of your life until there’s a complete mind and body break down, the same way your car does if you don’t take care of it properly.
+The heightened insecurity finds a way to slowly creep into every part of your life until there are a complete mind and body breakdown, the same way your car does if you don’t take care of it properly.

 Why so many things can make us feel inadequate is no mystery when images of manufactured beauty and uniformed success are forced upon us at every corner.